|Tim Roufs||extended search|

 "Paul," he said, "we were just discussing about you.
 You have an uncle."

-The Indian has a relationship with a long range.
-They weed out of the same family, years beforehand.(97) Yea.
-The marriages went a long ways.
-They respected first, second, third, and fourth cousins.
+The Indian has a family relationship with a long range.
+They weed others out of the same family, years beforehand.(97) Yea.
+The marriages regulations go a long ways.
+We respect first, second, third, and fourth cousins.

 "Your uncle is getting pretty old."

 "He gave me that power.
 He gave me the strength.
 He gave me his power to go ahead, to go and keep up his power."

 "Good," I said.
 "I know when they get old they begin to lose strength."

 They lose their will power.
 And when they become childish they might make a mistake.
 That's what they're afraid of.
 That's why they get it off of their hands before that time comes.
 They give it to someone with a clear mind, clear will, strong will.
 They give it to their son, daughter, wife, or anybody younger.

 My uncle George was about eighty, eighty-four -- or something like that -- when he gave it up.